shsra430/SQLMMSolution/solutionqueries.md

         AND check_in_time <= 1600
         AND check_out_time >= 1700;
 ````
--- We now know that the person id of these two are: 28819 and 67318.
+- We now know that the person id of these two are: 28819 and 67318.
 Let us look for their interviews
--- An interview of Jeremy Bowers (person_id 67318) seems promising
+- An interview of **Jeremy Bowers** (person_id 67318)  seems promising

 ````sql
 SELECT